Towards Building Multilingual Language Model for Medicine: Methodology

 Following the rationale generation by GPT-4, we conducted manual review to assess their quality.
-Our evaluation criteria are two-fold: firstly, the explanation provided by GPT-4 had to be consistent with the established correct answer for the question; secondly, it's required to articulate the logic underpinning the answer, rather than merely replicating it.
+Our evaluation criteria are two-fold: \textbf{firstly}, the explanation provided by GPT-4 had to be consistent with the established correct answer for the question; \textbf{secondly}, it's required to articulate the logic underpinning the answer, rather than merely replicating it.
 Note that, considering the cost of human checks, this will only be performed on part of our test set.
 Specifically, we randomly selected 200 samples from the former test split for each language to form a new rationale split.
 Then we shuffled and distributed among three annotators for manual verification.
 Annotators were tasked with categorizing each rationale as either qualified or unqualified based on the aforementioned criteria.
 Remarkably, we observed that 94.7\% of the rationales generated by GPT-4 adhered to our standards, underscoring the high quality of the explanations.
 During the final evaluation phase, the calculation of rationale similarity was exclusively applied to these human-verified passed samples.
 Finally, we get 1136 human-checked samples for rationale evaluation and compensate the former split 45048 training QA pairs with auto-generated rationale sentences.
 Given a language model, it can use our training set to further fine-tune and then be evaluated or directly evaluated on the rationale and choice testing sets.